DenislavTsonev/denislavs-task/task2/README.md

 There are a few types of Gitlab runner executors, but based on the task description I would look at two particular executors:

 - Shell executor, because I think this is the best candidate for the job.
-So, basically we need to do the following:
+So, basically, we need to do the following:
     1. Install the Runner Agent - https://docs.gitlab.com/runner/install/
     2. To register that runner - `sudo gitlab-runner register`
-    3. Then configure that runner - in `/etc/gitlab-runner/` (most probably, depends on how runner is executed as root or not) folder we should create a file called `config.toml` with the following:
+    3. Then configure that runner - in `/etc/gitlab-runner/` (most probably, depending on how the runner is executed as root or not) folder we should create a file called `config.toml` with the following:
         ```bash
         [[runners]]
             name = "HW test runner"